openhab/openhab1-addons/bundles/binding/org.openhab.binding.maxcube/README.md

 The MAX!Cube binding allows openHAB to connect to [(ELV) MAX!Cube Lan Gateway](http://www.elv.de/max-cube-lan-gateway.html) installations.
 The binding allows openHAB to communicate with the MAX! devices through the MAX!Cube Lan Gateway.

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/max/readme.html).

 ## Prerequisites

 To communicate with MAX! devices, an already setup MAX! environment including a MAX!Cube Lan Gateway is required.
 In addition, the binding expects an already set up MAX environment.